 Eating patterns in the U.S. do not align with federal dietary recommendations.
 Most people in the U.S. do not eat enough fruits, vegetables, dairy, whole grains and healthy oils, and consume too much saturated fat, sodium and added sugars.
 Healthy eating is influenced by a variety of factors including access to healthy, safe, and affordable foods as well as consumers’ knowledge, preferences, and culture.
-At the FDA, we want to have an impact on eating patterns by encouraging industry to make healthier foods and by helping consumers follow healthier diets.
+At the FDA, we want to have an impact on eating patterns by encouraging industry to make healthier foods and by providing information so that consumers can make healthier choices.

 The FDA knows more needs to be done.
 We will continue to focus on creating a healthier food supply, empowering consumers and helping establish healthy starts for our youngest populations.
 Working with our federal partners in a whole-of-government approach, we can dramatically reduce the risk of diet-related chronic diseases, advance health equity, and improve the health of future generations.